Note: Harrison’s final performance as Billy in London was on November 9, 2013.

-He says that despite the fact that he loves sports and is fairly good at playing them, at his school his teachers recognized his love of dance and encouraged him to take formal lessons.
+He said that despite the fact that he loved sports and was fairly good at playing them, at his school his teachers recognized his love of dance and encouraged him to take formal lessons.
 So, at the age of eight, Harrison enrolled in classes at the Rollo Academy of Performing Arts and Freedom Movement.
 There, he discovered his love of hip hop, joining the school’s hip hop troupe.
 As part of that troupe, Harrison has won several competitions and awards, including “The Vale’s Got Talent”, a talent contest organised by the Vale of Belvoir Rotary Club.
 The then 10-year-old performed an energetic hip-hop dance routine to Mike Posner’s Cooler Than Me for the win.

 Harrison Accepts His Vale’s Got Talent Award

-When Harrison saw a poster announcing upcoming Billy Elliot the Musical auditions in his area, he decided he would “try my luck”.
+When Harrison saw a poster announcing upcoming Billy Elliot the Musical (BETM) auditions in his area, he decided he would “try my luck”.
 Six months (and several call backs) after the initial audition, he was invited to Leeds to do some training with the BE team during the summer of 2011.
 Shortly thereafter, he was offered the role of Billy.

 Here’s a sample of Harrison’s dance style from his award winning performance in the “Vale’s Got Talent” competition.
 Note: Before Harrison’s performance, there were performances by several others.
 Start the video at 4:18 to view Harrison’s number.